dys525/Snapchat-Political-Ads/README.md

 # Snapchat-Political-Ads

-Prediction of number of impressions of Snapchat's political ads in 2018-19.
+Prediction of number of impressions(views) of Snapchat's political ads in 2018-19.